Last updated on

 What you may not like as much about this hair clay is that it struggles to hold your hairdo in place after a while.
 It’s best used for a night out because asking it to hold for any longer than a few hours may result in your hair eventually looking flat.

-Best Hair Clays For Men In 2018: The Ultimate Guide
+Best Hair Clays For Men In 2019: Buying Guide And FAQs

 Do you still need to know little more about this type of hair product?
 Don’t worry, we have a list of the most asked questions that newbie can have about the hair clay.
 Plus some tips.